If you have the legacy free edition of G Suite, upgrade to Google Workspace to get this feature.

 - Scroll to the Email and chat auto-deletion setting and choose an option:

 - Enter the number of days you want to store messages.
-For example, enter 45 to have messages older than 45 days deleted.
-The minimum number you can enter is 30.
+For example, enter 45 to delete messages older than 45 days.
+The minimum is 30.

 - Move messages to the Trash folder.
-Messages stay in trash for an additional 30 days before they're deleted.
-The extra time allows you to retrieve any messages that were deleted by mistake.
+Messages stay in the trash for 30 more days before they're deleted.
+This extra time lets you retrieve any messages deleted by mistake.

-- Delete messages permanently: Messages bypass trash and are deleted permanently after the number of days you specify.
+- Delete messages permanently: Messages bypass the trash, and are deleted permanently after the specified number of days.
 You can't retrieve permanently deleted messages.

-To store messages with specific labels, under Do not automatically delete messages with the following labels, enter a comma-separated list of labels.
+To store messages with specific labels, enter a comma-separated list of labels under Do not automatically delete messages with the following labels.